 Selects, prepares, and conducts music for all services in accordance with the Lutheran Service Book of the Lutheran Church—Missouri Synod, in consultation with the Pastor.
 This includes liturgical settings, hymns, psalm settings, voluntaries, prelude/postlude and other service music, anthems, etc…

-Learning, practicing, or reviewing the above: determining appropriate organ registrations, setting them up at the organ console, and practicing them for effectiveness.
+Learning, practicing, or reviewing the above, determining appropriate organ registrations, setting them up at the organ console, and practicing them for effectiveness.

 The Kantor has the prerogative to play all additional occasional services at St. Peter’s (weddings, funerals, etc…).
 Fees are arranged by the Kantor.
 It is understood that it is permissible to supply a substitute if the Kantor is not available.